saifulislam88/nfs-server/README.md

 1. **Download the script:**

-   Save the following script as `nfs-server-v2.sh`:
+   Save the following script as `nfs-server.sh`:

    \`\`\`bash
    #!/bin/bash